15 Best Things to Do in Norwich (CT)

 Holmberg Orchards & Winery

-You can pick your own fruit from June to October, starting with blueberries, blackberries and raspberries.
+My main reason to come is for U-Pick fruit.
+This can be done from June to October, starting with blueberries, blackberries and raspberries.

-Peach and nectarine season begins in late-July, while the farm’s many apple varieties are ready from mid-August to October, partly coinciding with pumpkins in fall.
+Peach and nectarine season begins in late July, while the farm’s many apple varieties are ready from mid-August to October.
+This partly coincides with the pumpkin patch in fall.

 RoseGarden Ice ArenaSource: Norwich RoseGarden Ice Arena / facebook